 My version of the universe is heavily influenced by the ‘Timmverse” of DC cartoons, like Batman: TAS, Superman:TAS, and JLU created by Bruce Timm and co.
 In fact, all of B:TAS (except the subpar ’new’ episodes of the final season) and S:TAS can be considered as ‘canon’ for the mod.
 My Batman campaign actually draws on the events on an episode from the classic Batman show as the inciting incident for its plot.
 Superman: TAS can also be considered DCUG ‘canon,’ for the most part.
 JLU, though providing a lot of the inspiration for my Justice League stories, is too different in its approach to the League’s composition to be direct canon, but it is definitely an inspiration and I see it as marking, in broad strokes, a story very similar to that which I am telling with the team.

 There was some unpleasantness involving a division in the FF community about this project when I first released this mod.
 I was pretty discouraged about the whole thing and lost heart, releasing the project rather unfinished.
 I removed some FX at the request of their author, and many of my campaign plans remained incomplete as well.
 However, I have finally returned to my first and greatest project.

 The mod is currently under construction, as I prepare a complete revamp, update, and expansion of the project.
 I have grand plans for a number of new campaigns and expansions and improvements of the existing ones.
-I won’t give everything away here, but you can follow developer journals on Freedomreborn, if you’re interested.
-If there is a desire, I’ll crosspost those here.
+I won’t give everything away here, but you can follow developer journals on Freedomreborn or here, if you’re interested.

-The downloads are still available, but the mod is not really playable at the moment.
-If you’re intereseted in this project, please follow my site or watch FR, and, eventually, a new version will be released.
+The downloads are no longer availabe.
+If you’re interested in this project, please follow my site or watch FR, and, eventually, a new version will be released.